andorianfm/guitar_fx_matlab/README.md

 # 🎸 Digital Guitar Effects in MATLAB

 This project demonstrates a set of digital guitar effects implemented in pure MATLAB.
-The code processes a clean guitar signal (from a solo by my band *Melodi*) and applies common effects such as:
+The code processes a clean guitar signal (from a solo by my band *Buluşalım Rüyalarda- Siyah Orkide*) and applies common effects such as:

 - Delay
 - Reverb